Natural width of the superconducting transition in epitaxial TiN films

-In this study, we concern on potential origin of the RT broadening in epitaxial TiN films.
-These films are featured by a high degree of crystallinity and exceptional electronic properties, which imply the surface scattering-limited mean free path, close to the bulk value of $T_c$ and the relatively steep resistive transition, $\delta T/T_\mathrm{c} \sim 0.002 - 0.025$~\cite{Saveskul}.
-Meanwhile, the width of RT in these high-quality films is larger than that predicted by the conventional models of SC fluctuations, and the shape of RT dependencies is perfectly captured by the EMT approach.
-In line with our previous experimental results on epitaxial TiN films~\cite{first, Saveskul}, we propose two microscopic mechanisms that may underlie the RT broadening in homogeneous systems.
-Similar to conventional SC fluctuations, the first mechanism under discussion has a dynamic nature, which, as shown in the accompanying manuscript~\cite{first}, originate from spontaneous fluctuations of electron temperature ($\delta T_\mathrm{e}$) due to electron interaction with the phonon bath.
-These fluctuations can lead to local jumps of the system from the normal state to the superconducting state and vice versa.
-The predictions of the temperature fluctuation model ($T$-fluctuations) turned out to be quite close to the width of RT in thick (9 and 20 nm) TiN samples, but are insufficient to explain all results.
-The second intrinsic mechanism is provided by static disorder, related to the fluctuation distribution of magnetic defects on surface of TiN films ~\cite{Saveskul}.
-The surface magnetic disorder can lead to spatial inhomogeneity of $T_\mathrm{c}$ due to spin-flip scattering.
-In an attempt to consider the problem in a self-consistent manner, we calculate the dispersion of $T_\mathrm{c}$ using the Ginzburg-Landau coherence length as a correlation length.
-Substituting the dispersion of $\delta T_\mathrm{c}$ in the standard EMT provides a good agreement with the experimental data for almost all TiN samples under study.
+In this study, we investigate the potential origin of the RT broadening observed in epitaxial TiN films.
+These films exhibit a high degree of crystallinity and exceptional electronic properties, implying a mean free path limited by surface scattering, a $T_\mathrm{c}$ value close to expected for bulk and a relatively steep transition to the superconducting state with a transition width $\Delta T/T_\mathrm{c} \sim 0.002-0.025$~\cite{Saveskul}.
+Despite the fact that the width of the RT observed in these high-quality films exceeds the value predicted by conventional SC fluctuation models, the shape of the RT dependencies can be accurately described using the EMT approach.

+In line with our previous experimental findings on epitaxial TiN films~\cite{Saveskul, first}, we propose two microscopic mechanisms for the RT broadening in homogeneous superconducting systems.
+Similar to conventional SC fluctuations, the first proposed mechanism has a dynamic nature and arises from spontaneous fluctuations in the electron temperature due to interactions with the phonon bath~\cite{first}.
+These fluctuations can cause local jumps between the normal and superconducting states of the system.
+We find that the predictions from the temperature fluctuation model ($T$-fluctuations) are in good agreement with the RT width at certain film thicknesses of TiN (9 nm and 20 nm), but these fluctuations alone are not sufficient to explain all of the observed results.
+The second mechanism involves static disorder, which is associated with fluctuations in the distribution of magnetic defects on the surface of TiN films ~\cite{Saveskul}.
+The surface magnetic disorder can give rise to spatial inhomogeneity in $T_\mathrm{c}$ due to spin-flip scattering.
+In order to address this issue in a self-consistent manner, we have calculated the dispersion in $T_\mathrm{c}$ using the Ginzburg-Landau coherence length as a correlation length.
+Substituting this dispersion ($\delta T_\mathrm{c}$) in the standard EMT model provides good agreement with the experimental data for most of the TiN samples studied.